 tutoring, if necessary.

-The College Title IX Officer should be available to provide assistance to district law enforcement unit employees regarding how to respond appropriately to reports of sexual violence.
+The College Title IX Officer should be available to provide assistance to district security enforcement unit employees regarding how to respond appropriately to reports of sexual violence.

 The district will investigate all complaints alleging sexual assault under the procedures for sexual harassment investigations described in AP 3434 Responding to Sex Discrimination under Title IX, regardless of whether a complaint is filed with local law enforcement.